 #5 – Business Line of Credit

 It is the best way of financing working capital needs.
-The business can approach the bank for approval of certain amount based on their credit line structure judged through a credit score, a model of business, projected inflows.
+The business can approach the bank for approval of a certain amount based on their credit line structure judged through a credit score, a model of business, projected inflows.
 The business can withdraw the amount as and when needed subject to the maximum approved amount.
 They can again deposit the amount as and when it gets available.
 Moreover, the best thing is that interest is charged on the utilized amount on daily reducing balance method.
-In this manner, it becomes very cost efficient mode of financing.
+In this manner, it becomes very cost-efficient mode of financing.